Wednesday, Saturday and Sunday play regulations and administration

 - Until the draw is made on the Monday evening, 9 days prior to the Wednesday of play, members can change their day of play.
 Please score out your name from the sheet carrying your original preference and re-enter your name on the other day's play sheet.

-- After the draw has been made, no change to the day of play is permitted, for whatever reason, with one exception - where only one member is listed to play on a designated date that member will be given the option to transfer to another date of play.
+- After the draw has been made, no change to the day of play is permitted,unless sanctioned by a Committee member.
+Where only one member is listed to play on a designated date that member will be given the option to transfer to another date of play.
 Club members are not allowed to make that transfer themselves - that decision must be sanctioned by a Committee member (a phone call will suffice).

 - If a member finds himself, through no fault of their own, left as a single player after withdrawals from a match, and if there are no spaces in games on the original play date then a member of the Committee may sanction a change to the existing groups to enable everyone to play eg if we have 2 games scheduled to play but only 5 players then we would encourage the groups to change to a 2-ball and a 3-ball thus allowing everyone to play